keikoro/TraktForVLC/README.md

 The configuration file for TraktForVLC is a JSON file named `trakt_config.json`.

 ### Location
 The `trakt_config.json` file is located in your VLC configuration directory.
-Depending on your OS, the VLC configuration directory will be located at the following places:
+Depending on your OS, the VLC configuration directory will be located in the following places:
 * Linux: `~/.config/vlc`
 * MacOS: `~/Library/Preferences/org.videolan.vlc`
 * Windows: `%APPDATA%/vlc` (where `%APPDATA%` is the value of the `APPDATA` environment variable)